 Avoid copy-and-paste.
-In an essay context, when dealing with multiple restraints, monopolization theories, multiple claims, multiple parties, etc., avoid using the copy-and-paste function to duplicate text.
-Where appropriate, reference your prior analysis, and then note any differences.
+When dealing with multiple restraints, monopolization theories, multiple claims, multiple parties, etc., avoid using the copy-and-paste function to duplicate text.
+Where appropriate, reference prior analysis and then any note differences.

 Think about the cases you've read.
 Federal antitrust law under the Sherman Act is essentially a common-law endeavor; therefore be mindful of the power of reasoning by analogy from the cases.
-Thus, while this document sets out an analytical structure for approaching problems, do not view it as a rigid algorithm.
-Instead, think of it as a way to organize your common-law reasoning.
+Thus while this document sets out an analytical structure for approaching problems, do not view it as a rigid algorithm.
+Instead, think of it as a way to organize common-law reasoning.
 Insofar as that goes, keep in mind that knowing the facts of the cases we read will help you to see which ones might be valuable for reasoning analogically.

 Creating a structure for common-law-type analysis always involves judgment calls and subjectivity.
 The scheme I've laid out below is just one way to do it.
 There are other good approaches.
-The structure I suggest below for \$1 is based very loosely on U.S. v.
-Brown University, 5 F.3d 658 (3d Cir.
-1993).
-Another resource for \$1 analysis synthesis is pp. 160-162 of United States Antitrust Law and Economics, 3rd Edition, by Einer Elhauge.
-While Elhauge's analytical steps for \$1 are somewhat different from what I've set out below, there is a large amount of overlap, and I think it is helpful to read Elhauge's explanation alongside the approach outlined here.
+The structure I suggest below for \$1 largely tracks U.S. v.
+Brown University.
+Another resource for \$1 analysis synthesis is Elhauge (3d ed.), pp. 160-162.
+While Elhauge's analytical steps for \$1 are somewhat different from what I've set out below, there is a large amount of overlap, and I think it is helpful to read Elhauge's explanation in alongside the approach outlined here.